York: Football

-The city's association football team is York City who are competing in the as of the 2025–26 season.
-York have played as high as the old Second Division but are best known for their 'giant killing' status in cup competitions, having reached the FA Cup semi-final in 1955 and beaten Manchester United 3–0 during the 1995–96 League Cup.
+The city's association football team is York City, which is competing in the as of the 2026–27 season.
+York have played as high as the old Second Division, but are best known for their giant killing status in cup competitions, having reached the FA Cup semi-final in 1955 and beaten Manchester United 3–0 during the 1995–96 League Cup.
 Their matches are played at the York Community Stadium as of 2021, having previously played at Bootham Crescent since 1932.
 The most notable footballers to come from York in recent years are Lucy Staniforth, Under-20 World Cup winning captain Lewis Cook and former England manager Steve McClaren.